-It's always important to say thank you after a job interview and after a second interview, as well.
+It's always important to say thank you after a job interview and after a second interview as well.
 It's also important to thank everyone you interviewed with and everyone who assisted with your job search.
 Here are some tips on who you should thank and the best way to thank them.

-Act Fast - Plan to send out your thank you letters as soon as possible (preferably within twenty-fours hours) after your interview.
+Act Fast - Plan to send out your thank you letters as soon as possible (preferably within twenty-four hours) after your interview.
 If time is of the essence say thank you by email or call to say thank you.

 Group Letters - Are individual notes appropriate or should you write a group letter?
 Choose your approach based on what you think will be most in keeping with the personality of the organization.
 Also, consider whether the interviews had very much in common with one another.
 If there was a great deal of similarity, perhaps a "group" letter will suffice.
 If so, address all the people on a master letter and add a personal note to each.
 Otherwise, send a personalized letter to each interviewer.